 - Allow access to your headset microphone

-- First, try plugging your headset into another microphone input jack in case the one you previously used is broken.
+- Try plugging your headset into another microphone input jack in case the one you previously used is broken.

 - Connect your headset to another computer to test if the device is intact.
-If it fails to work on the other machine, chances are that your device is damaged, and you’d better contact Kotion for further assistance.
+If it fails to work neither, your device is likely to be damaged and you’d better contact Kotion for further assistance.

 If you confirm the hardware works fine but the problem persists, there may be something wrong with your microphone settings or audio driver.
-You can try the following fixes.
+Keep reading to find out more fixes.

 Fix 2 – Check your microphone settings

 If your Kotion Each G2000 headset microphone is disabled or not set as the default device, or if the microphone is muted, it won’t pick up your sound as expected.
-But you can easily make these settings right.
+But don’t worry, you can easily make the settings right.